awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 + The `aws_sagemaker.invoke_endpoint` function input can be one or more parameters of any data type\.

   For more details about parameters, see the [aws\_sagemaker\.invoke\_endpoint](#aws_sagemaker.invoke_endpoint) function reference\.
 + This example uses an INT output type\.
 If you cast the output from a `varchar` type to a different type, then it must be cast to a PostgreSQL builtin scalar type such as `INTEGER`, `REAL`, `FLOAT`, or `NUMERIC`\.
-For more information about these types, see [Data Types](https://www.postgresql.org/docs/current/datatype.html) in the PostgreSQL documentation\.
+For more information about these types, see [Data types](https://www.postgresql.org/docs/current/datatype.html) in the PostgreSQL documentation\.
 + Specify `PARALLEL SAFE` to enable parallel query processing\.
-For more information, see [Exploiting Parallel Query Processing](#postgresql-using-sagemaker-example-parallel)\.
+For more information, see [Exploiting parallel query processing](#postgresql-using-sagemaker-example-parallel)\.
 + Specify `COST 5000` to estimate the cost of running the function\.
 Use a positive number giving the estimated run cost for the function, in units of `cpu_operator_cost`\.

-### Passing an Array as Input to a SageMaker Model<a name="postgresql-using-sagemaker-example-array"></a>
+### Passing an array as input to a SageMaker model<a name="postgresql-using-sagemaker-example-array"></a>

 The [aws\_sagemaker\.invoke\_endpoint](#aws_sagemaker.invoke_endpoint) function can have up to 100 input parameters, which is the limit for PostgreSQL functions\.
 If the SageMaker model requires more than 100 parameters of the same type, pass the model parameters as an array\.